-- Paranoia Agent: During the family planning episode, none of the three main characters have shadows.
+- Paranoia Agent: During the "Happy Family Planning" episode, after a certain point none of the three main characters have shadows.
 The Reveal at the ending reveals they've been Dead All Along.

 - Princess Tutu: After the Raven's blood starts to take hold of Mytho, his shadow turns into that of a raven more than once before he actually transforms into one.

 - Puella Magi Madoka Magica the Movie: Rebellion uses this at one point.
 For just the briefest moment in the opening credits, Homura's shadow morphs into a winged figure, hinting at her eventual transformation into a God of Evil.

 - In Onegai My Melody, Kuromi's shadow doesn't change when she takes human form.